andrejusk/andrejusk.github.io/content/about.md

 I work part-time as a Design & Development Engineer at [Think Engineer](http://think-engineer.com), where I specialise in leveraging Cloud for IoT applications.

-In the little free time I have, I am an active member of my local tech community and co-organise [GDG Reading](https://meetup.com/GDG-Reading-Thames-Valley/) events as well as run [R. U. Hacking?](https://ruhacking.me) 18 / 19.
+In the little free time I have, I am an active member of local tech communities and co-organise [GDG Reading](https://meetup.com/GDG-Reading-Thames-Valley/) events as well as run [R. U. Hacking?](https://ruhacking.me) 18 / 19, where
+I am also part of the [GitHub Campus Experts](https://githubcampus.expert/andrejusk/) programme.

+Shoot me an email over at **{{ .your.name }}  {{ "@" }} {{ .this.domain }}** to get in touch -
-If you'd like to get in touch, shoot me an email over at **[your name] [at] [this domain]**, it'll get forwarded to my main inbox and I can get back in touch with you.
+every email gets forwarded to my main inbox, where I can get back to you.
-If you'd like something more urgent, check out my contact details below!
+If you'd like something more urgent, check out my contact details below.